pmd/pmd-designer/README.md

     *  There are profiles for IDE maven import (m2e and IJ) to avoid having the language modules as provided.
 This is similar to what pmd-core does with the Jaxen shaded jar.
+* The PMD ruleset specific to pmd-ui is in this repo (see config dir)
+  * It was a pain to update build-tools when we add a new control with a specific naming convention

 ---------------
 ---------------